 - Business name search: You need to search for a business name that is not in use currently.
 You can conduct name search here.

-If you are foreign entity planning to set up company in Nebraska then you will be required to register business name with the Secretary of State.
+If you are foreign entity planning to set up a company in Nebraska then you will be required to register the business name with the Secretary of State.

 Choose a Registered Agent

 Each Business or Professional Corporation and Limited Liability Company in the state of Nebraska is required to maintain a registered agent pursuant to Neb.
 Rev. Stat. §21-113 (LLC) and NE Rev. St. § 21-2031 (Corporation).
 We are one of the respected registered agents in Nebraska and will be responsible for initiating company incorporation in Nebraska through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.

 If you are planning to form a domestic corporation (For profit), then you will have to file “Articles of incorporation” pursuant to Neb.
 Rev. Stat. § 21-2018.
 If you are planning to form a foreign business corporation in Nebraska then you will be required to file a “Certificate of Authority” pursuant to Neb.
 Rev. Stat. § 21-20,168.
 In order to streamline the process we can file documents on your behalf through the online process or through an expedited process.

 As a part of the process of company incorporation in Nebraska, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.

 What would it cost to set up a company in Nebraska?
 Check Fees here!